 - Single idea/granularity – the content is confined to ONE specific topic, idea, or concept.

-Multinational and multi-location organizations often suffer from a lack of consistency and authenticity in conveying statements of mission, vision, goals, and other such corporate and internal communication to its employees and the world at large.
-This can and often result in contradictory signals and misleading communication, which are dangerous impediments to the smooth running of operations and business.
+Multinational and multi-location organizations often suffer from a lack of consistency and authenticity in conveying statements of mission, vision, goals, and other such corporate communications to its employees and the world at large.
+This often results in contradictory signals and misleading information, which are dangerous impediments to the business.
 When text format documents are deployed to convey such critical information about the company or brand ethos, most often it is not consumed by employees in the way it was originally conceived.
-Thoughtfully produced videos on the other hand, are a great driver for continuity and consistency as they are easy to distribute across locations, and convey a coherent message.
+Thoughtfully produced videos, on the other hand, are a great driver for continuity and consistency as they are easy to distribute across locations and convey a coherent message.

 To know more about video-based learning courses and how engaging videos can be effectively created and deployed to suit the needs of your organization, do connect with us at firstname.lastname@example.org

-Discover specific solutions on video-based learning that we created for our clients and explore the world of opportunities to address your training needs.
+Discover specific solutions on video learning that Origin has created for clients, and explore the world of opportunities to address your training needs.